wan monitoring

 Troubleshoot brownouts

-Troubleshooting a brownout is difficult, especially when you must understand geo policy and tunnel performance.
+Troubleshooting a brownout is difficult, especially when understanding geo policy and tunnel performance.
 What applications and users are affected, and how do you tie back to the SD-WAN tunnels?
 Brownouts are different from blackouts as application performance is affected.

 SD-WAN Monitoring and Visibility